 As the PTE reading section is time-bound, ideally you should spend not more than 2 minutes on each such question.
 Also, since these questions don’t have negative markings, one should at least try to give a fair attempt at it.

 Please note that you will get 1 point for every correctly aligned pair of the sentence.
 That means, even if you put few sentences at the right place but their preceding or subsequent sentence doesn’t form a well-aligned pair, you won’t get any score even also for those correctly placed sentences.

-Let’s look on the key strategies now….!
+Let’s look at the key strategies now….!

-Although solving re-order paragraph is critical but the given strategies can really help you gain full score in it.
+Although solving re-order paragraph is critical but the given strategies can really help you gain a full score in it.

 Identify The Topic Sentence

 Generally, a topic sentence gives the introduction of the whole paragraph in a way to show that what the paragraph is all about.

 It is the most critical step because, if the 1st option is selected incorrectly, the probability of building a correct sequence further, turns out to be quite minimal.
 Thus, ascertaining the 1st sentence correctly can let you win the half race.